-<TX2>However, this requires detaching ourselves from the emotion, in order to observe it.
+However, this requires detaching ourselves from the emotion, in order to observe it.
 The remaining question is if it is possible to think about an emotion and feel an emotion at the same time.
-In the a text on the consciousness of feelings from 1911 (Hua XLIII/2, pp. 143-183), we find some clues which help us to answer this question.
+In the a text on the consciousness of feelings from 1911 (2021a pp. 143–183), we find some clues which help us to answer this question.
 There, Husserl expresses his reaction to Moritz Geiger’s work on the same topic.
 Contrary to Geiger, Husserl holds that feelings are not immune to observation.
-The view that feelings cannot be observed is based on the idea that consciousness cannot focus neutrally on feelings because they “contaminate” the observation in a way that makes it impossible for consciousness to maintain the object orientation (Averchi, p.
+The view that feelings cannot be observed is based on the idea that consciousness cannot focus neutrally on feelings because they “contaminate” the observation in a way that makes it impossible for consciousness to maintain the object orientation (see Averchi 2015, p.
 77).
 According to this, we couldn’t observe the feeling without losing sight of what motivates it.
 If I focus on my present sadness I will be absorbed by it and I will not be able to analyze it.
 In short: emotions are elusive when we try to grasp them, and we cannot directly attend to them without losing the possibility of examining them.
 Challenging this view, Husserl considers that we can be aware of emotions and that we can observe them in such a way that they can possibly gain clarity and distinction, without losing their emotional quality and without “reframing consciousness”.
 It is important to notice that Husserl is only referring to emotions as joy and sadness, not to experiences such as pain or pleasure, which are for him sensations.
 In this case, a “shift” in attention can make the emotion move to the foreground.
 We can still shift and look into the object of the feeling; it is there only in a modified manner.
 In Husserl’s terms, it is actual but non-thematic.
 The key for understanding this is that unthematic acts are also included in the actual phase of consciousness, which as said before, is “extended” (includes retentions and protentions).
-For this reason, we can shift the attention towards them.
+For this reason, we can shift the attention toward them.
 The discussion between Husserl and Geiger concerns some fundamental issues of phenomenology which are beyond the scope of this chapter.
 Without going deeper into this, my aim is to show that Husserlian analyses offer important hints as to what being mindful to emotions could possibly mean, whether it is an intellectual observation, a feeling kind of observation or a different attitude which is at stake.
 A relevant question posed by Husserl is how to differentiate between the focus on an object and the focus on a feeling aroused by an object.
 As mentioned, Husserl’s answer emphasizes the difference between thematic and unthematic consciousness to describe this shift.

-<H2>Approval of emotions.
-The possibility of assessing the "adequation" of an emotion with respect to a given situation
+Approval of Emotions: The Possibility of Assessing the “Adequation” of an Emotion with Respect to a Given Situation